Rohit312001/90DaysOfDevOps/2023/day74/Submission/Answer.md

 - **Alert on your logs:** Set up `alerting rules` for `Loki to evaluate` on your incoming log data.
 Configure Loki to send the resulting alerts to a Prometheus Alertmanager so they can then get routed to the right team.

+### What is Promtail?

+- **Promtail** is an agent which ships the contents of local logs to a private `Grafana Loki instance or Grafana Cloud`.
+It is usually deployed to every machine that runs applications which need to be monitored.

+1. **It primarily:**

+- Discovers targets
+- Attaches labels to log streams
+- Pushes them to the Loki instance.

 ### Grafana Loki Architecture:

 ![Alt text](diagram-export-30-10-2023-16_12_10.png)